-Hundetraining mit Klicker: Effektiv und spielerisch lernen
+Hundetraining mit Klicker: Effektiv und spielerisch lernen - ALPHAZOO

 Dog training with clickers: effective and playful learning

-What is a clicker and why is it so effective?
+What is a clicker anyway?

 How does clicker training work?

-1. Teaching the clicker
+1. Teach the clicker

 Before you begin the actual training, your dog needs to understand that the click means a reward.
 Here's how: